 Everyone is familiar with the Bible story of David and his confrontation with Goliath (1Samuel 17).
-What is easy to overlook, however, is that prior to this event Samuel the prophet anointed him as Israel's new king (chapter 16).
+What is often overlooked, however, is that prior to his fight Samuel anointed him as Israel's new king (chapter 16).
 Surprisingly, the news of this solemn act did not immediately spread among the people of Israel or even to King Saul.
-They seem oblivious to this anointing when David shows up on the Israelite side of the battlefield before he fights Goliath.
+They seem oblivious to this anointing when he shows up to ultimately battle Goliath.

 Last words before the battle

 Goliath's last words, spoken as he walked toward a young King David, contain all the bravado and self-assurance of a man who never lost a fight.
 He was physically imposing at more than 9 feet (2.8 meters) tall.

 Goliath was so strong that he could throw a 26 foot (7.9 meters) long spear whose head weighed in at a hefty 17 pounds (7.7. kilograms).
 He was also a battle-hardened warrior who was skilled at the art of killing.
 His defiant final words mocked David who was sent to fight him to the death (1Samuel 17:4, 8 - 10).